git_set_identity

 d

-the directory ($PWD if not given) containing the Git repositories
+the directory ($PWD if not given) containing a Git repository

-This script will set up GPG signing under the following conditions:
+This script will set up key signing if

 1. git config get gpg.program or gpg/gpg2 is installed